 What has been Prince’s influence on this album?

 (Morris Day) “For us, Prince has always been the eighth member of the band.
-An album by The Time couldn’t even be thought without his input, so rare can it be.
+We couldn’t even think of an album by The Time without his input, so rare can it be.
 He hasn’t had any specific contribution.
 This said, some of the tracks that feature on ‘Pandemonium’ have been conceived back in 1983.
 Prince would have been a sort of spiritual leader in this project, if not a motor the way he was on ‘Grafiti Bridge’ on which we’ve appeared.”

 It has been said that the rivalry between you (Morris) and Prince hadn’t been limited to the sole scenario of ‘Purple Rain’ and that It could have been one of the reasons of your disbanding at the period…